awade05/unit_plan-marieke/README.md

 ---

 ### Standards Referenced
-List The NY State Computer Science standards you will be covering in this unit.
-Provide the number and name (e.g. 4-6.CT.1 Computational Thinking, Modeling and Simulation)
+NY State Computer Science standards addressed in this unit

 * 9-12.IC.7 Career Paths: Investigate the use of computer science in multiple fields.
 * 9-12.CT.4 Abstraction and Decomposition: Implement a program using a combination of student-defined and third-party functions to organize the computation.